Understanding Ransomware Attacks and How to Stay Protected

 Ransomware Attacks

-Ransomware attacks aren’t new.
-The first known case happened in 1989.
-That year, attackers sent 20,000 infected floppy disks to people attending the World Health Organization’s AIDS conference.
-The malware, called the PS Cyborg virus, encrypted files on the victims’ computers.
-The attackers demanded $189, to be sent to a post office box in Panama.
-This early cybercrime marked the beginning of a threat that still affects us today.
+Ransomware isn’t new.
+The first known case occurred in 1989, when attackers mailed 20,000 infected floppy disks to attendees of the World Health Organization’s AIDS conference.
+The malware, known as the PS Cyborg Virus, encrypted victims’ files and demanded a $189 payment to a post office box in Panama.

-Ransomware attacks have come a long way.
-Today, they are more advanced and more expensive.
-In 2020, Palo Alto Networks reported that the average ransom demand was $312,493, a 171% increase from the year before.
-That’s still small compared to the highest known ransom ever paid: $10 million.
+Since then, ransomware has evolved dramatically.
+Modern attacks are more advanced, widespread, and expensive.
+According to Palo Alto Networks, the average ransom demand in 2020 was $312,493, a 171% increase from the previous year.
+The largest known ransom ever paid reached $10 million.

 Ransomware: A Modern Pandemic